austindbirch/harbor_hook/scripts/observability/README.md

 **What it tests**:
 - 🏥 **Service Health**: All observability services are running and healthy
-- 📊 **Metrics Collection**: Prometheus is scraping Harbor Hook metrics
+- 📊 **Metrics Collection**: Prometheus is scraping Harborhook metrics
 - 🚨 **Alert System**: Alert rules are loaded and AlertManager is configured
 - 📝 **Log Aggregation**: Loki is collecting and indexing logs
 - 🔍 **Distributed Tracing**: Tempo is accessible and configured for trace ingestion